-You are alive when they start to eat you: The Jurassic Park dread in financial markets
+You are alive when they start to eat you: Behind the Jurassic Park dread in the markets

 This comes after last week's market action ended with the theme park breaking down, and the raptors and T-Rex running loose, devouring everything in sight.

 Remember the scene where the Jell-O's shaking on the end of Lex's spoon?
 And you're not sure what's going to happen but you just know it's going to be edge-of-your seat?
-That's where we start today.
+That's where we are today.

 The S&P 500 and the S&P/TSX composite each tumbled 3.9 per cent last week, and bond yields spiked, as markets digested what the wage data in the U.S. jobs report could mean for inflation and Federal Reserve interest rate hikes, ending in Friday's ugly scene with investors dashing madly for the exits from Jurassic Park.

-"This week, markets are likely to focus on the risk of another U.S. government shutdown, which seems unlikely," said Société Générale.

-"It is worth watching, nonetheless, since we are roughly four to six weeks away from the time a debt compromise is needed."

-Markets kick off today after a tumultuous start to the year.
+It has been a tumultuous start to the year, to say the least.

 "After one of the more volatile starts to the year in two decades – only once in 20 years have stocks rallied this much in January (2001) or bonds sold off this much (2009) – global markets enter February with a few interesting milestones and reversals," said analysts at JPMorgan Chase.